duykhoa/SaigonTraveler/README.md

   :trollface:

 # Communication
-  Phone number: should by a Sim, register 3G (no ID needed)
+  Phone number: should buy a Sim, register 3G (no ID needed)

   Language: Vietnamese.
 In Dist1 and Airport, people use English a lot, so don't worry.